Permanent residence when you are an EU citizen or a family member to an EU citizen

 You are a citizen of a third country

-You can submit your application for proof of permanent residence starting one month before you have been in Denmark for five years.
+You can submit your application for proof of permanent residence no sooner than one month before you have been in Denmark for five consecutive years.

 However, you must always submit the application before your residence card expires.

-You can submit you application for permanent residence under EU regulations in two different ways:
+You can submit you application for permanent residence under EU regulations in one of three different ways:

-- You can submit your application in person at one of SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg or Aabenraa.
+- You can submit your application in person at one of SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg, Esbjerg, Sønderborg or on Bornholm.

 Before reading this tab about submitting an application for permanent EU residence, we recommend that you read about the conditions for permanent residence etc. in the ‘Need to know’ tab at left.